orbs-network/orbs-spec/behaviors/services/gossip.md

 &nbsp;
 ## `OnMessageReceived` (method)

-> Called when a gossip message is received from another node (inter-node)
+> Called internally when a gossip message is received from another node (inter node).

-* Look up the the list of subscribed services for this topic in the topic subscription table.
+* Lookup the the list of subscribed services for this topic in the topic subscription table.
 * For each service id:
-  * Rely on service topology configuration to locate the service endpoint by service id.
+  * Rely on service topology [configuration](../config/shared.md) to locate the service endpoint by service id.
   * Call `Target.GossipMessageReceived` with message content.
   * The target service is responsible to identify the message type and process the message accordingly.

 &nbsp;
 ## `SendMessage` (method)

-> Sends an inter node message, the message will be forwarded to the services subscribed to the topic.
+> Sends an inter node message, the message will be forwarded to the services subscribed to the topic on the receiving node.

-* The gossip message holds the list of destination nodes ids (node ids = public keys).
+* The gossip message holds the list of destination nodes ids (public keys).
-  * Setting inverse_recipients sends to all nodes in the virtual chain except the destinatination node ids.
+  * Setting `inverse_recipients` sends to all nodes in the virtual chain except the destination node ids.
-  * NULL value for the list means broadcast to all nodes in the virtual chain.
+  * `NULL` value for the list means broadcast to all nodes in the virtual chain.
 * For each node id:
-  * Rely on Network Address Map to locate the relevant socket.
+  * Rely on the network address map to locate the relevant socket.
-  * Sends the message on the socket.
+  * Send the message on the socket.